apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-DynamicMetadata.md

 The metadata location in the registration record above needs to be specified as <code>couchdb://</code> to signal to CAS that SAML metadata for registered service provider must be fetched from CouchDb as defined in CAS configuration.
 </p></div>

-{% include casproperties.html modules="cas-server-support-saml-idp-metadata-couchdb" %}
+{% include casproperties.html properties="cas.authn.saml-idp.metadata.couch-db" %}

 ### Identity Provider Metadata